-- NVIDIA GPUs later than Volta, with latest recommended drivers - NVIDIA DGX servers and workstations are supported for Ubuntu 24.04 at the time of writing of this section (June 2025). - AMD Radeon GPUs, as listed at https://support.amd.com/en-us/kb-articles/Pages/ Radeon-Software-for-Linux-Release-Notes.aspx
+- NVIDIA Tesla with latest recommended drivers - NVIDIA GeForce and other older generations are mostly supported.
+The BCM support team can be consulted for details. - NVIDIA DGX servers and workstations are supported for Ubuntu 22.04 at the time of writing of this section (October 2024). - AMD Radeon GPUs, as listed at https://support.amd.com/en-us/kb-articles/Pages/ Radeon-Software-for-Linux-Release-Notes.aspx